mansakondo/parallelixir/README.md

 # Parallelixir

-A library which delegates Ruby background job processing to Elixir.
+A Ruby background job framework powered by Elixir.

-This library uses Redis to enqueue jobs, and notify Elixir when they're enqueued, so that they can be run through Erlang ports.
+This library uses Redis to enqueue jobs and notify Elixir to run them through Erlang ports.

 WARNING: This project is experimental, so don't use it in production!